Skip to main content

 Uses

-• Applicants can compete for general CWFP PF, CWFP Priority PF, and Emerging Contaminants PF, with the remainder of their project costs being covered by a regular CWFP subsidized loan.
+• Applicants can compete for general CWFP Principal Forgiveness, CWFP Priority PF, and Emerging Contaminants PF, with the remainder of their project costs being covered by a regular CWFP subsidized loan.

 Timing

-Year 1 of BIL CWSRF EC Funding will be incorporated into the regular CWFP funding cycle for SFY 2024.
+Year 1 of BIL CWSRF EC Funding was incorporated into the regular CWFP funding cycle for SFY 2024.
 A similar approach is planned for each of the following years of BIL funding.

 SDWLP Supplemental Cap Grant